Programvareverkstedet/grzegorz/README.md

     python3 main.py

 The server should now be available at `http://localhost:8080/`.
-You may change the address and port in the file named `config.py`
+You may change the address and port in the file named `config.py` which is copied from `default_config.py` when running `main.py` the first time

 ## Making Grzegorz run on boot